Howard Baldwin

 Howard Lapsley Baldwin (born May 14, 1942) is an American entrepreneur and film producer.
-He is the CEO of Baldwin Entertainment, which has produced films such as the Academy Award-nominated Ray.
 Baldwin founded the New England Whalers ice hockey franchise in the World Hockey Association (WHA) and retained ownership when the team became the Hartford Whalers and joined the National Hockey League (NHL).
 He has also owned part of the Minnesota North Stars and Pittsburgh Penguins NHL franchises.
-He won the Stanley Cup in 1992 with Pittsburgh.
-The WHA's coach of the year award was originally named the Howard Baldwin Trophy in his honor.
+He is the CEO of Baldwin Entertainment, which has produced films such as the Academy Award-nominated Ray.

 Professional ice hockey

 Connecticut ice hockey

 Baldwin has had a long-standing involvement with ice hockey in Connecticut since the early 1970s, starting with the WHA's New England Whalers/NHL's Hartford Whalers, then with the Hartford Wolf Pack/Connecticut Whale of the American Hockey League (AHL), and finally with the Connecticut Whale of the Premier Hockey Federation (PHF).

 New England/Hartford Whalers

 Baldwin became one of the youngest executives in professional sports when he became a founder and partner of the WHA's Boston-based New England Whalers in 1971 at the age of 28.
 Five years later he was president of the league.
 The Whalers first season in the WHA was a success both on and off the ice with coach Jack Kelley's team winning the 1973 AVCO World Cup Championship.
 Kelley was also the very first recipient of a trophy named after Baldwin, the WHA's coach of the year award.

 In 1974, Baldwin determined that the team needed its own building as the Whalers had been sharing the Boston Garden arena with the NHL's Boston Bruins.
 He moved the Whalers from Boston to Hartford's new Civic Center Coliseum, a vehicle for the revitalization of downtown Hartford, with the team playing their first game there in 1975.
 In 1979 Baldwin guided the WHA into a historic merger with the NHL with his New England Whalers making the transition to the more established league after their identity was changed to the Hartford Whalers.
 Baldwin served as the managing general partner of the Whalers until the team was sold to local ownership in 1988.